What Heavy Haul Trucking Is and Why It’s Important

 In addition to permitting, shippers may require that freight carried on open-deck or flatbed trailers be covered to protect from rain or snow.

-As an oversize load, certain types of trailers must be used to ensure safety and compliance.
-Let’s take a look at different heavy haul trailer options.
+Certain types of trailers must be used to ensure safety and compliance for an oversize load.
+Let’s examine different heavy haul trailer options.

 How Much Does Heavy Haul Trucking Cost?

-Since there are so many variables with heavy haul trucking, it’s difficult to give a general price, but there are a few common factors that contribute to the price.
+Since there are so many variables in heavy haul trucking, it’s difficult to give a general price, but there are a few common factors that contribute to the price.
 These include:

 • Size and weight of the load